os-fpga/1st-CLaaS/doc/DevelopersGuide.md

 Expect the pros to grow and the cons to shrink over time.

-To use Makerchip for development, copy `.tlv` code into Makerchip, and copy back when finished (and features are in the plans to automate this).
+To use Makerchip for development, copy `.tlv` code into the <a href="http://www.makerchip.com/" target="_blank" atom_fix="_">Makerchip/a> IDE, and copy back when finished (and features are in the plans to automate this).
 Development templates will be provided over time.

 This link opens the
 <a href="http://www.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Falessandrocomodi%2Ffpga-webserver%2Fmaster%2Fapps%2Fmandelbrot%2Ffpga%2Fsrc%2Fmandelbrot_kernel.tlv" target="_blank" atom-fix="_">latest Mandelbrot Kernel from GitHub in the Makerchip IDE</a>.